Actuarial-Notes/Actuarial-Ontology/README.md

 - Casualty Actuarial Society (CAS): [Syllabus](https://www.casact.org/credential-requirements), [Capability Model](https://www.casact.org/professional-education/cas-capability-model), [Code of Conduct](https://www.casact.org/exams-admissions/resources/principles-and-policies-candidates)
 - Institute and Faculty of Actuaries (IFoA): [Syllabus](https://actuaries.org.uk/curriculum/), [Code of Conduct](https://actuaries.org.uk/media/p3vdcokt/actuaries-code-v3-1.pdf)

-An actuarial ontology would begin with consolidating the language in these actuarial standards and educational resources, then connect them together in a coherent model.
+An actuarial ontology would begin with deconstructing the language in these standards and educational resources, then connect them together in a coherent model.
 With such a model, communication would be precise and consistent between actuaries, non-actuarial professionals, organizations, clients, and aritifical agents.

 ### 2. Knowledge Base
 With an ontology in place, real-world entities can then be modelled to produce a knowledge base.
 Here are some examples of the kinds of entities that an actuarial ontology should be able to "talk about":